TomerShenar/Disentangling_Shift_And_Add/README.md

 # Disentangling_Shift_And_Add
 21.11.2022, V1.0;  contact: T.Shenar@uva.nl or tomer.shenar@gmail.com

-shift-and-add & grid disentangling, by Tomer Shenar, with contributions from Matthias Fabry & Julia Bodensteiner
+shift-and-add & grid disentangling, written by Tomer Shenar, with contributions from Matthias Fabry & Julia Bodensteiner

-Algorithm and examples in Gonzales & Levato 2006, A&A, 448, 283; Shenar et al. 2021, A&A, 639, 6; Shenar et al. 2022, A&A, 665, 148
+Algorithm, examples & tests in Gonzales & Levato 2006, A&A, 448, 283; Shenar et al. 2021, A&A, 639, 6; Shenar et al. 2022, A&A, 665, 148

 Current version only applicable for binaries.